staffanm/ferenda/doc/keyconcepts.rst

                   suitable for offline usage (removes
 		  search and uses relative file paths
 		  instead of canonical URIs)
+legacyapi         Whether the REST API should provide a      False
+                  simpler API for legacy clients.
+See
+		  :ref:`wsgi`.
 ================= ========================================== =========

 .. _keyconcept-documentrepository: